grycap/oscar-gradio/examples/stable_diffusion/README.md

 ## Deploy the cluster

-Follow the deployment on (OSCAR documentation)[https://docs.oscar.grycap.net/deploy-im-dashboard/].
+Follow the deployment on [OSCAR documentation](https://docs.oscar.grycap.net/deploy-im-dashboard/).
 Remember that the cluster must have GPU support in this case, so in OSCAR Parameters, put `Flag to add NVIDIA support` as True.

 ## Deploy the service

-To deploy the service, use (OSCAR-CLI)[https://docs.oscar.grycap.net/oscar-cli] with the example of (stable-diffusion)[https://github.com/grycap/oscar/tree/master/examples/stable-diffusion]
+To deploy the service, use [OSCAR-CLI](https://docs.oscar.grycap.net/oscar-cli) with the example of [stable-diffusion](https://github.com/grycap/oscar/tree/master/examples/stable-diffusion)

 ``` oscar-cli apply filename.yaml ```